gustavofranke/gustavofranke.github.io/posts/2020-11-20-my-journey-into-haskell.markdown

 The Haskell ecosystem is an amazing piece of research and engineering; it's widely used in academia, and it has been seeing a steady adoption in [industry](https://github.com/erkmos/haskell-companies) to solve [really complex problems](https://github.com/github/semantic/blob/master/docs/why-haskell.md).

 When someone starts acquiring the skill, it is through the language first.
-Once you get familiar with it, you will also need to learn how to build a project, and use some libraries, linters, formatters, automatically test your code, as well as have some development workflow that works for you.
+Once you get familiar with it, you will also need to learn how to build a project, and use some libraries, linters, formatters, automatically test your code, in order to release a library or executable artifact; as well as have some development workflow that works for you.

 Haskell happens to be a 30 year old language, started by a research group.
 You can imagine that this sole fact could imply some [rough](https://twitter.com/EncodePanda/status/1211433804063223809) [edges](https://www.snoyman.com/blog/2020/10/haskell-bad-parts-1) and an enormous baggage of decisions made that have changed the landscape of programming languages as well as others that have been proven bad or far from ideal.
 A lot has happened in the world in 30 years, and so in Haskell too.